 How do you see the role of the arts in tackling big environmental and societal problems?

 Rebecca Solnit writes famously of the need for "hope in the dark" – and of art's power to effect unexpected and large-scale change.
 But, of course, art can also do nothing, or worse than nothing.
-The Lost Words (see below) has been my own experience of hope in the dark; it has lived a wild and powerful life in culture and, arguably, in politics over the past two years, in ways Jackie Morris and I could never have dreamed before it happened!
+The Lost Words (see below) has been my own experience of hope in the dark; it has lived a wild and powerful life in culture and, arguably, in politics, in ways Jackie Morris and I could never have dreamed before it happened!

-You have a large following and have recently become active on social media.
-Why did you choose to do this?
+You have a large following and are active on social media.
+Why did you choose to join social media?

-I joined Twitter and Instagram two and a half years ago for two reasons.
+I joined Twitter and Instagram for two reasons.
 One, because I saw Twitter in particular acidifying into a toxic space, but felt it must still be possible to use it for the good; to create communities where generosity, sharing of expertise and support, informed and reflective debate, etc could all happen.
 That's been proved true.
 Come join us at @RobGMacfarlane!
 And the second reason was that I wanted, politically and ethically, to be able to respond quickly and with reach to questions of climate, conservation, etc. That, too, has happened.